 Data analysis: Linear regression or the Mann-Kendall test of the median water temperature for warmest 7-day period for each trend site within the annual data record.
-The warmest 7-day period is defined as 7 consecutive days that have the highest 7-day running mean water temperature.
+The warmest 7-day period is defined as 7 consecutive days that has the highest 7-day running mean water temperature.
 The reported value will be the median of the 7-day period.
-Data for the computation of an annual median will be limited to the defined index period (June - September).
-A significant trend is defined as one that has $\leq 5\%$ chance of occurring at random ($\alpha \leq 0.05$).
+Data for the computation of an annual median will be limited to the defined index period (June 1 - September 30).
+A significant trend is defined as one that has \leq 5% chance of occurring at random ($\alpha \leq 0.05$).
 Each reporting period will add 5 points (5 years) to the trend analysis.